Dayton Mall: History

 On November 27, 2019, it was announced that Washington Prime Group had purchased the former Elder-Beerman space from Elder Ohio, a Delaware-registered trust, for $3.6 million.
 The company had plans to redevelop the site, which contains 15 acre and was valued at over $6.4 million as of 2019 (in contrast, the space was valued at $11.7 million in 1996).

 Around December 28, 2021, or sometime prior, on behalf of Washington Prime Group's lenders, leasing and management of the mall was transferred to Spinoso Real Estate Group, a Syracuse, New York-based company, that at the time managed 32 U.S. malls.
 It was unknown if the mall's ownership had changed.

 On August 22, 2022, it was reported that Cincinnati-based multisite interdenominational megachurch Crossroads had purchased the former Sears site, intending to relocate Dayton-area services from Bellbrook Middle School and other rented facilities to the mall location.
 Contrary to other statements about the size of the former store, the reported size of the project is 166,760 sqft.
 Cost estimates were undetermined as of the date of the report.
 Construction on the project began in February 2024, with completion estimated to be the end of 2024 or early 2025.
 The church, which includes a 1,589-seat auditorium, held its grand opening on Easter Sunday, April 20, 2025.

 On April 15, 2025, it was reported that Washington Prime Group had sold the former Elder-Beerman space for $2.5 million to Miamisburg Springboro Mall Anchor LLC, a recently formed limited liability company associated with Mayfield Heights, Ohio-based developer Industrial Commercial Properties LLC, which has purchased commercial properties near the Dayton Mall as well as done other Ohio mall redevelopments.

-In early May 2025, it was reported that Macy's would be closing by the end of the year and that the property was listed for sale at slightly over $1.4 million.
-Upon its closure, the closest Macy's to the Dayton area would be at Kenwood Towne Centre in suburban Cincinnati's Kenwood.
+In early May 2025, it was reported that Macy's would be closing by the end of the year and that the property was listed for sale at slightly over $1.4 million on LoopNet.
+In December 2025, Macy's denied that the store would be closing, with the earlier, unofficial comments ascribed to a store manager.
+The location is no longer listed on LoopNet.
+Also in December, Macy’s as a whole reported a surprise third‑quarter profit and its strongest sales in more than three years.

 On October 27, 2025, Augusta, Georgia-based Hull Property Group announced that it had acquired the mall out of Washington Prime Group's Chapter 11 bankruptcy receivership.
 As of November 2025, other malls that Hull Property Group owns in the region are suburban Cincinnati's Eastgate Mall in Glen Este, Union Township, Clermont County; as well as Richmond Mall in Richmond, Indiana.
 Ironically, on October 29, The Mall at Fairfield Commons was sold to the Dayton Mall's former management company, Spinoso Real Estate Group, and its joint venture partner Kize Capital.